vichen1/RecipesProject/README.md

   frameborder="0"
 ></iframe>

 I have also plotted the distribution of protein content in recipes.
+For this analysis, I first had to filter out any outliers, so I used 100 grams of protein as a cutoff.
+As the plot shows, this distribution is skewed to the right, meaning that majority of recipes on food.com have a lower protein content.
+This suggestst that higher protein recipes are less frequent than recipes with lower protein content.

 <iframe
   src="assets/univariate2.html"